Dublin pop-up site makes COVID-19 testing more accessible

-Saturday, hundreds of cars lined up outside of John Sells Middle School and Indian Run Elementary School for drive-thru pop-up testing.
+On Saturday, hundreds of cars lined up outside of John Sells Middle School and Indian Run Elementary School in Dublin for drive-thru pop-up testing.

 “There was a pretty big line for about an hour before it opened up, which is a testimony to the need,” said Dublin City Manager Dana McDaniel.